 Balsam Lake Provincial Park is a family-friendly area with a campground.
 Other camping hotspots — both accommodating tents and RVs — include Pigeon Lake, Buckhorn Lake, Four Mile Lake and Rice Lake.
 If you like the feeling of camping but aren’t the tent- or RV-type, then consider renting a cottage at Kawartha Lakes.

 There are several historical and cultural townships in Kawartha Lakes.
 The village of Fenelon Falls features a beautiful waterfall, plus fine-dining restaurants, art galleries and the expansive Garnet Graham Park overlooking Cameron Lake.
-Other favourite towns include artsy Lindsay with its memorable theatre.
+Other favourite towns include artsy Lindsay with a memorable theatre.

-You can also follow the official Kawartha Lakes Arts and Heritage Trail, which takes you to many art studios, galleries and shops throughout the region.
+Follow the official Kawartha Lakes Arts and Heritage Trail, which takes you to many art studios, galleries and shops throughout the region.
 The heritage towns of Lindsay, Omemee and Bobcaygeon are great places to start.